 With older children, you may find they don’t want to talk at first, and that’s OK.
 Tell them you’re there and available when they are ready to talk.
 Of course, if you are worried about their safety, be upfront and let them know the conversation is not optional.

 If your child doesn’t want to talk, don’t push it.
-Let him know you saw the news (or you heard what his classmate said, etc.), it’s really upsetting and that you’re there if he wants to talk about it.
+Let her know you saw the news (or you heard what his classmate said, etc.), it’s really upsetting and that you’re there if she wants to talk about it.
 On the other hand, if a question catches you off guard, it’s OK to say, “I’m not sure.
 Let me think about that.”
 (But be sure to follow up.)

 As much as you want to ease your child’s pain, try to avoid comments that might dismiss her feelings, such as “everything will be fine” or “don’t worry about that,” notes Children’s Healthcare of Atlanta Strong4Life therapist Jody Baumstein, LCSW.
 “When a child’s feelings are dismissed, she may think you’re saying her feelings are not OK.
 In that case, she’s not going to share those feelings again.
 It also doesn’t help reduce her stress,” she says.